JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getTaskWorkRatingSecret.call({ taskId, role })`

-Get the secret of a rating that has been submitted.
-If a task is in the commit period of the rating process, the ratings are hidden in a keccak256 hash that was created from a `salt` and `value`.
+Get the secret of a task work rating that has been submitted.
+If a task is in the commit period of the rating process, the work ratings are hidden in a keccak256 hash that was created from a `salt` and `value`.
 The rating secret can be retrieved but in order to reveal the secret, one would have to know both the `salt` and `value` used to generate the secret.

 **Input**